GoogleCloudPlatform/anthos-service-mesh-samples/demos/asm-mcp-multi-clusters/instructions/en.md

   apply -f ${HOME}/bank-of-anthos/transaction-history-with-fault-virtualservice.yaml
 ```

-Navigate to one of your Bank of Anthos website through one of the Public IP addresses generated earlier, and from there if you hit refresh multiple times, you will see that the `frontend` will have both higher response to display the list of the transactions (because of the `delay` we just added) and will safely display an error message **Error: Could Not Load Transactions** when `transactionhistory` is returning an error (because of the `abort` we just added).
+Navigate to one of your Bank of Anthos website through one of the Public IP addresses generated earlier.
+From there if you hit refresh multiple times, you will see that the `frontend` will have both higher response time to display the list of the transactions (because of the `delay` we just added) and will properly display an error message **Error: Could Not Load Transactions** when `transactionhistory` is returning an error (because of the `abort` we just added).

 ![Bank of Anthos's home page with transactions history load failing](./img/bankofanthos-home-transactionhistory-error.png)

-Wait for a few minutes, the `loadgenerator` application will generate more traffic with these errors injected and from there you could see the degradation for both `transactionhistory` and `frontend`.
+Wait for a few minutes, while the `loadgenerator` application is generating more traffic with these errors injected and from there you will see the degradation for both `transactionhistory` and `frontend` services.

 Navigate to the **Metrics** view of the `frontend` service to see that the **Requests per second** and **Latency** metrics for example are showing the degradation.
 Click on the link displayed by the command below:
 ```bash